Ryuhaerang/Frequency-Sweep/README.md

 This repository contains the kotlin code for research project "Detective Echo" conducted during 2019 Fall, in CS442.

 # Configurations
+Default variables for the sound synthesis var sawMode = false
 --- Default variables for the sound synthesis --- var sawMode = false var t: Thread? = null